asifsemail/Project3/ReadMe.md

 ---
 This ReadMe file documents the current phase of the project and will be updated as new features are implemented.

-**Current Features (Asif's Code):**
+**Current Features:**

+    1️⃣ Gradio User Interface

+    ✔ Input:
+    	•	Users enter a topic in a Gradio app to initiate the analysis.
+    	•	The system processes the input and retrieves relevant videos.

+    ✔ Output:
+    	•	Displays video details (title, channel, views, publication date, etc.).
+    	•	Provides a summary & key points of the selected videos.
+    	•	Generates a brand-new content idea based on AI-driven insights.

+    2️⃣ Configurable Filtering System

+    ✔ A config file (config.py) allows fine-tuning of video selection:
+    	•	Filters based on trusted channels, video duration, view counts, and teaching-related keywords.
+    	•	Prioritizes high-quality educational content over noisy or irrelevant videos.
+    	•	Ensures the retrieved videos are relevant to the selected topic.

-	1. YouTube Video Retrieval:
+    3️⃣ YouTube Video Retrieval

-    	•	Fetches up to 10 YouTube videos based on a user-provided topic.
+    ✔ Fetches up to 10 YouTube videos related to the user’s topic.
-    	•	Filters videos based on criteria such as keywords, view counts, and trusted channels.
+    ✔ Filters videos based on:
+    	•	Keywords (e.g., tutorial, lesson, introduction, course).
+    	•	View counts (ensures a minimum number of views for relevance).
+    	•	Trusted channels (e.g., Khan Academy, DeepMind, OpenAI, Stanford).
-    	•	Selects the top 3 videos based on relevance and view counts.
+    ✔ Selects the top 3 most relevant videos for further processing.

-	2. Transcription:
+    4️⃣ AI-Powered Transcription (Whisper Model)

+    ✔ Downloads and extracts audio from the selected YouTube videos using yt-dlp.
-    	•	Transcribes audio from the top 3 selected videos using OpenAI’s Whisper model.
+    ✔ Transcribes the videos using OpenAI’s Whisper model.
-    	•	Saves the complete transcripts in an `output` folder for further processing.
+    ✔ Saves complete transcriptions in the output/ folder for further processing.

-	3. User Interface:
-    	•	Input
-        	•	Provides a user-friendly interface built with Gradio.
-    	•	Output
-        	•	Displays video details (title, channel, views) and a preview of the transcription.
+    5️⃣ Vectorization & Storage in a Vector Database

+    ✔ Embeds transcriptions using Hugging Face sentence-transformers.
+    ✔ Stores embeddings in a Vector Database - Pinecone (others can be used e.g. Weaviate, or NeonDB).
+    ✔ Enables efficient querying of video content for rapid analysis and comparisons.

+    6️⃣ AI-Driven Summarization & Key Insights Extraction

+    ✔ Retrieves stored transcriptions for multi-video summarization.
+    ✔ AI-powered NLP analysis extracts:
+    	•	Key discussion points from each video.
+    	•	Common themes & unique insights from multiple videos.
+    	•	Concise summaries for quick understanding.

+    7️⃣ AI Content Ideation & Generation

+    ✔ Uses Gemini AI + TAVILY API to generate a brand-new content idea based on extracted insights.
+    ✔ Provides a detailed content creation plan, including:
-        	•	Analysis (Topic, Summary & Key Points)
+    	•	Topic & Hook (engaging introduction).
-        	•	Content Idea with comprehensive details
+    	•	Structured Outline (flow of discussion).
+    	•	Key Discussion Points (what to cover).
+    	•	Timeframe & Duration (how long it should be).
+    	•	SEO-Optimized Metadata (tags, descriptions, and keywords).

+    8️⃣ Actionable Output in the Gradio App

+    ✔ Users receive structured insights in an easy-to-read format, including:
+    	•	Summaries & key takeaways from multiple videos.
+    	•	AI-generated content ideas tailored for content creators.
+    	•	SEO-enhanced suggestions for video optimization.
+    ✔ Speeds up research and content creation by eliminating manual analysis.

 ---

 ## Project Structure